 Alberto Ares Mateos, SJ, Director of JRS Europe; Jennifer Gómez Torres, PhD, migration researcher and member of Cáritas Española; and María del Carmen de la Fuente, Director of the Jesuit Migrant Service in Spain published a book entitled "Ser Puerta Abierta" (To Be an Open Door).
 They bring together theology, biblical tradition, and the lived experience of those who accompany displaced people every day.
 They present hospitality not as a one-time gesture, but as a profound spiritual force capable of healing wounds, reconciling communities, and building a shared future.
 The book can be acquired here.
 The number of people forced to flee their homes has surpassed 123 million worldwide — the highest in history.
 In the face of this staggering reality, three migration experts call for a simple yet radical response: hospitality.
 A Prophetic Call for Hospitality The book’s launch coincides with the 111th World Day of Migrants and Refugees and the Jubilee of Migrants in Rome (October 4–5).
 In his message for the occasion, Pope Leo XIV described migrants and refugees as “messengers of hope,” echoing the authors’ conviction that hospitality is more than charity: it is a prophetic act of justice and reconciliation.
 Hospitality has become a central value for the Society of Jesus, inspiring initiatives such as GIAN Migration, the Paths of Hospitality campaign, and JRS Europe’s policy paper on Hospitality-Driven Reception.
 From local “communities of hospitality” to international advocacy, Jesuit works seek to transform the way societies welcome people on the move, grounding action in dignity, autonomy, and solidarity.
 A Growing Crisis, a Spiritual Response Over the past decade, the number of forcibly displaced people has almost tripled, rising from 43 million to over 123 million, according to UNHCR.
 The Jesuit Refugee Service alone supported more than 1.15 million people in 2024, including nearly 200,000 across Europe, offering education, legal aid, healthcare, and pastoral care.
 This reality, lived daily by those accompanying refugees, shapes the vision of Ser puerta abierta.
 The authors insist that hospitality is not optional — it is both an ancient tradition and a revolutionary practice.
 “The question is no longer only how to manage arrivals,” they write, “but what kind of society we want to build together.
 To open the door is to change lives — ours and theirs alike.”

 On 11 September 2025, JCEP had the joy of welcoming two newly appointed European Provincials: Fr Pavel Bačo SJ, Provincial of the Czech Province (BOH), and Fr Ronny Alessio SJ, Provincial of the Euro-Mediterranean Province (EUM), which includes Albania, Italy, Malta, and Romania.
 They were accompanied by Fr Gonzalo Villagrán SJ, newly appointed Socius of the President of JCEP.
 The visit began at the Chapel for Europe, where the Provincials discovered the ecumenical mission of this Jesuit-led space at the heart of the EU Quarter.
 They learned how the Chapel offers a place of prayer and reflection for people engaged in European affairs, while also fostering dialogue between Christian traditions.
 At the Jesuit European Social Centre (JESC), staff presented their work in Brussels and highlighted collaborations with other Jesuit institutions across Provinces and the wider Society of Jesus, including global initiatives such as the ongoing COP30 campaign.
 The encounter gave the Provincials a deeper insight into how JESC connects Ignatian spirituality with social, political, and ecological issues in the European context.
 A joint coffee break with the team of JRS Europe followed, providing an informal moment of fraternity before the Provincials continued their visit at the JRS offices.
 Welcomed by Director Fr Alberto Ares SJ, they engaged in dialogue about projects underway across Europe and the pressing challenges of migration and asylum.
 The exchange reaffirmed the shared Jesuit mission to accompany, serve, and advocate for refugees and forcibly displaced people.
 The Provincials also met with the Coordinator of Religious Teachers at the European Schools of Brussels, Annie Thumelaire.
 They gained insight into the opportunities and challenges of teaching religion in a multilingual, multicultural setting.
 This series of encounters offered the Provincials a living picture of Jesuit apostolic engagement in Brussels—spiritual, social, intellectual, and educational.
-Their visit confirmed the richness of collaboration across Provinces and institutions, as Jesuits and their partners seek to respond together to the Universal Apostolic Preferences in the European context.
+Their visit confirmed the richness of collaboration across Jesuit Provinces and institutions in Europe.
+It also highlighted the value of these European works of the Society, which provide the Provinces with a real presence and genuine access to the European milieu in Brussels.

 The Catholic Media Association has awarded a film produced in Poland by Jesuit Refugee Service USA, which tells the story of Ukrainian refugees in that country.
 The production received first prize in the category of social justice issues.
 The film offers a poignant portrayal of the challenges faced by Ukrainian refugees and the solidarity extended by the Polish community.
 The documentary features firsthand accounts from refugees, volunteers, and JRS Poland staff, led by director Dariusz Michalski, providing an intimate look into their experiences and the humanitarian response Catholic Media Awards Recognition The Catholic Media Association's annual awards celebrate excellence in Catholic media across various categories.
 The "Best Video – Social Justice Issues" category acknowledges productions that effectively raise awareness and inspire action on social justice topics.
 This year's award underscores the film's powerful storytelling and its contribution to fostering understanding and compassion for refugees.
 Impact of the Film The documentary has been instrumental in shedding light on the plight of Ukrainian refugees and the efforts of JRS in providing essential services such as shelter, education, and psychosocial support.
 By capturing the human stories behind the crisis, the film has mobilized support and advocacy for displaced individuals, aligning with JRS's mission to accompany, serve, and advocate for refugees worldwide.